Heart Attacks are avoidable

 So far so good so what is the problem?
 Why the bad reputation?

 Although the body needs cholesterol, excessive amounts of LDL or VLDL are very dangerous.
-They tend to stick to the arterial walls and begin a gradual…Continue
+They tend to stick to the arterial walls and begin a gradual buildup of plaque that either…Continue

 The dangers of high blood pressure otherwise known as hypertension the silent killer cannot be over emphasized.

 Many studies have shown that because of its nature of not showing any symptoms it can go undetected, damaging vital parts of our circulatory system , including the blood vessels in our hearts, brains and kidneys.